 I’m a NoVa native, and learning to help others was instilled at a very young age, when my Mom would take me to Leewood Nursing Home and let me interact with the residents while she transcribed letters for a blind woman.
 I was a competitive figure skater for most of my youth, and around age nine, I began working with the Special Olympics in their ice skating program, and continued to do so for nearly a decade.
 I tutored children in math and reading during high school.
 I graduated from West Springfield H.S., and attained my undergraduate degree in Psychology from the University of Virginia (go ‘Hoos!).
 My volunteer efforts continued in college where I did recreational therapy for the severely mentally and physically challenged, more elementary school tutoring, and three years in Labor & Delivery/Newborn Nursery at UVA Hospital (I love babies!).
 I was also a member of the Virginia Women’s Rowing team for four years.

-In my time away from dentistry, I’m game for nearly anything—I just love ‘doing’ and not sitting around.
-I love being outside, reading, cooking, sewing, games, theater, concerts, and eating at great restaurants.
+In my time away from teeth, I’m game for nearly anything—I just love ‘doing’ and not sitting around.
+I love being outside, reading, cooking, sewing, games, theater, concerts, and eating at great restaurants (I’m a total ‘foodie’).
 My newest obsession is Bikram yoga.
-I’m a bit of an adrenaline junky, too, so I’ve never met a roller coaster I didn’t like!
+I’m a bit of an adrenaline junkie, too, so I’ve never met a roller coaster I didn’t like!
 And yes, I’ve been hang gliding and skydiving.